 Prerequisite: HFT 1000

 This course enables students to enhance workplace skills through supervised practical experience.
 In addition the student must complete assignments including a term project.
 This course requires practical work experience or participation in a formalized internship program in an approved segment of the hospitality/restaurant industries.
 Faculty makes regular appraisals of the learning progress through on-site visitations and consultations with supervisors.
-Sixty industry work hours equals one credit hour.
+(Note: Sixty industry work hours equals one credit hour).

 This course covers the basic principles of food service operations with topics including: menu development; dining service styles and procedures; beverage service styles and procedures; service equipment and supplies; facility layout, d'ecor, cleaning and maintenance; casual/theme restaurants; banquets and catered events; room service; food service in related hospitality facilities such as academic, military and quick food.